Dr Chun Hean Lee

 I am currently a lecturer for the School of Engineering and a member of the Glasgow Computational Engineering Centre (https://www.gla.ac.uk/research/az/gcec/), a subgroup of the Infrastructure and Environment Research Division.

 My research interests are in computational mechanics, with special emphasis on the development, analysis and application of non-conventional computational methods for large strain fast solid dynamics.
 Specifically, a new computational paradigm is established on the basis of a new set of physical laws.
 These laws can be re-formulated as a system of first order conservation laws, with a similar structure to the mathematical equations used in CFD.
 The new approach lays the foundation for a unified modelling of multiple physics problems, including thermo-elasticity, fluid structure interaction and electromechanics.
 I am also interested in developing new computational methods for modelling of protection systems subjected to hyper-velocity impact.
 The applications include high strain rate material failure, gas pipe explosions/implosions and spacecraft shielding.

-- A vertex centred finite volume algorithm for fast dynamics: Total and Updated Lagrangian descriptions (current) Student name: Osama I. Hassan Other supervisor: Professor Antonio J. Gil.
+- A vertex centred finite volume algorithm for fast dynamics: Total and Updated Lagrangian descriptions (O. I. Hassan, awarded in 2019)

-- An upwind cell centred finite volume method for large strain explicit solid dynamics in OpenFOAM (awarded in 2018) Student name: Jibran Haider.
-Other supervisor: Professor Antonio J. Gil.
+- An upwind cell centred finite volume method for large strain explicit solid dynamics in OpenFOAM (J. Haider, thesis awarded in 2018)

 - Mechanis of Structures 2A

 - BEng project coordinator (ENG4110P) for Civil Engineering Discipline.
 2022-Present.

 - Honourary Research Associate, Zienkiewicz Institute for Modelling, Data and AI, Swansea University.
 2018-Present.